graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 - Automatic schema composition and validation
 - Entity resolution and type merging

-### Built-in Security
+### Architecture

+- MIT licensed open source
-- JWT authentication with configurable algorithms
+- TypeScript-first with full type safety
-- HMAC signature validation for subgraphs
+- Plugin ecosystem for extensibility
-- Query depth limits and rate limiting

-### Observability Ready

-- OpenTelemetry integration out-of-box
+- GraphQL Mesh integration
-- Structured logging with request correlation
-- Prometheus, StatsD, and custom metrics

 <!--
 - For those of you who might not be familiar with Hive Gateway yet, let me explain what it is first
 - It's a GraphQL Federation gateway,
 - a drop-in replacement for Apollo Gateway and Router that uses your existing supergraph
 - But being JavaScript-native means it runs anywhere JavaScript does - perfect for serverless
-- All the enterprise features you'd expect are included and open-source
+- All the core features you'd expect are included and open-source
 - No licensing restrictions or paywalls, free forever!
 -->